Tartan & Highland Dress

 For evening wear, the tweed jacket is replaced with one of velvet or black cloth, usually with silver buttons, with or without tails.
 The sporran is generally silver-mounted, made of horsehair or animal fur, which may be either real or synthetic.
 Stockings may be white or of the principal colours of the tartan.
 Plain black shoes are acceptable, although some men prefer open-fronted brogues which lace around the ankle.
 A ballroom plaid may be worn, attached with a plaid brooch to the left shoulder.

 Ladies wear pleated tartan skirts rather than kilts and sporrans, unless they are part of a pipe band where the same uniform is worn by both sexes.
 For evening wear, sashes are often worn.
 Once again, there are no firm rules here, although the custom is that sashes are worn over the right shoulder unless the lady is a Clan Chief in her own right or the wife of a Chief, in which case it is worn on the left.
 (A recent convention has extended this to the wives of Colonels of Highland regiments, for reasons that make little sense.)

-The Skean Dubh (literally, black knife) and kilt pin are optional extras.
-The skean dubh is a small dagger carried in one of the stockings.
+The Sgian Dubh (literally, black knife) and kilt pin are optional extras.
+The Sgian dubh is a small dagger carried in one of the stockings.
 The kilt pin is a 19th century invention born of Victorian prudery, but if well designed can be a pleasing piece of jewellery.

 If you choose to wear a bonnet, there are a number of badges that can be added to it.
 Those with a personal coat of arms wear a silver or pewter badge of their crest surrounded by a plain circlet.
 For others, the correct clan cap badge is one of your Chief’s crest, surrounded by a strap and buckle.